bjlkeng/bjlkeng.github.io/source/posts/direct-marketing-statistics.rst

          \text{lift} &= E(C_{X=1}) - E(C_{X=0}) \\
                      &= E(C_{X=1}|X=1) - E(C_{X=0}|X=0) && \text{since } X \text{ is independent of } C_X \\
                      &= E(Y|X=1) - E(Y|X=0) && \text{since } Y = C_X \\
-                     &= \alpha   \tag{7}
+                     &= A   \tag{7}

-Using Theorem 1 we can see that by assigning random control groups, our use of difference in SPC (i.e. association) using in Equation 2 is identical the actual causal effect that we want, which is lift.
-However, if we don't have random assignments then there is no guarantee that the association we computed in Equation 2 has anything to do with lift, as we saw in Example 1.
+Using Theorem 1 we can see that by assigning random control groups, our use of difference in SPC (i.e. association) using in Equation 2 is identical the actual causal effect i.e. lift.
+However, if we don't have random assignments (and have some kind of bias in assignment towards treatment or control) then there is no guarantee that the association we computed in Equation 2 has anything to do with lift, as we saw in Example 1.

 |h3| Central Limit Theorem and Confidence Intervals |h3e|